Max00Ker/TinyTapeoutV1/docs/info.md

 ## How to test

-Explain how to use your project
+Explain how to use your project: don't know by now

 ## External hardware